Cost of Plasterboard Installation

 A qualified plasterboard or drywall installer can advise which board types and wall or ceiling constructions are suitable for your project and what approvals are required.
 This helps you avoid failed inspections or costly remedial work if the wrong products or build‑ups are used.

-However, it is very heavy work and if you don’t hang the drywall correctly, a neat and smooth finish will never be achieved.
-Each sheet of drywall needs to be ‘taped’ to secure it after hanging.
+Installing drywall is very heavy work, and if you don't hang the drywall correctly, a neat and smooth surface will never be achieved.

-This is a skilled job that sees up to three layers of taping compound being applied to seams and corners to cover all the joints and fasteners.
-This is one of the main reasons why it is advisable to search out a professional for the job rather than attempt this yourself.
+- Jointing and Finishing — This is a skilled job that sees up to three layers of jointing compound applied to seams and corners to cover all joints and fasteners.
+Rushing this stage will prevent a smooth surface from being achieved.

 Checklist: Hiring a Drywall Specialist